How does American popular culture remember the Puritans and/or Pilgrims?

 Where are the Puritans now on the Church map?

 From the beginnings until the 1960s, the Trinitarian churches descended from the Puritans were called "Congregationalist."

 In the late 1700s and early 1800s, many Congregational churches became Unitarian churches.

-In the 1960s the Congregational Church joined with the Reformed and Evangelical Church and two smaller denominations to form the United Church of Christ (of which President Obama is a member).
+In the 1960s the Congregational Church joined with the Reformed and Evangelical Church and two smaller denominations to form the United Church of Christ (of which former President Obama is a member).